rintcius/xuanji.appspot.com/readme.md

 #### makeEditable

 makeEditable(_editor) converts the div with id _editor into a CodeMirror editor.
+CodeMirror emits a blur event when the editor is unfocused; we additionally emit this event when ctrl-enter is pressed.

 #### makeStatic